Logical Deduction Online Quiz

 Conclusions:

-I. All snakes are cats.
+I. All scientists are strong.

 Options: